sunjinbo/OpenXRTutorial/README.md

 # OpenXRTutorial
-Used for learning native development of OpenXR, familiarizing with OpenXR instance management, event loops, image API access, usage of interaction methods and extension interfaces.
+Used for learning OpenXR native development, familiarizing with OpenXR instance and session management, event loops, Graphics API, usage of interaction methods and OpenXR extension.
 More info reference to: https://openxr-tutorial.com/